WOGL

 WOGL uses HD Radio, and broadcasts a classic dance format on its HD2 subchannel.
-The talk radio programming of sister station WPHT is simulcast on its HD3 subchannel, while the programming on its HD4 subchannel is all related to Philadelphia Phillies baseball.
+The talk radio programming of sister station WPHT is simulcast on its HD3 subchannel.

-Prior to 2018, the station played Christmas music during the holiday season; this practice was discontinued after WBEB, which also broadcasts Christmas music during the season, was acquired by Entercom (forerunner of Audacy).

 History

 Early years

 On January 13, 1942, the Federal Communications Commission (FCC) granted the William Penn Broadcasting Company a construction permit for a new FM station on 47.3 MHz on the original 42-50 MHz FM broadcast band, with the call sign W73PH.
 Beginning the next month the station was issued a series of special authorizations to operate commercially with a temporary antenna, followed by its first full license on March 2, 1943.

-William Penn Broadcasting also operated AM station WPEN (now WKDN) in Philadelphia, and on November 1, 1943 W73PH was assigned the WPEN-FM call sign.
-After the FCC created the current FM broadcast band on June 27, 1945, William Penn Broadcasting applied to the FCC for a construction permit on January 21, 1946 to install a new transmitter and antenna for operation on 99.5 MHz, and the FCC approved this application on October 24, 1946.
+William Penn Broadcasting also operated AM station WPEN (now WKDN) in Philadelphia, and on November 1, 1943, W73PH was assigned the WPEN-FM call sign.
+After the FCC created the current FM broadcast band on June 27, 1945, William Penn Broadcasting applied to the FCC for a construction permit on January 21, 1946, to install a new transmitter and antenna for operation on 99.5 MHz, and the FCC approved this application on October 24, 1946.

 The station's license and construction permit were voluntarily assigned to the Philadelphia Record Company, owners of AM station WCAU (now WPHT) in Philadelphia, on November 28, 1947.
 This was effective December 18, 1947, and the station's call sign was changed to WCAU-FM the same day.
 On December 23, 1947, the FCC reassigned the station to 98.1 MHz, modifying the construction permit.
 The FCC granted a licensee name change from Philadelphia Record Company to WCAU, Inc. on March 3, 1948.
 The commission granted WCAU, Inc. a new license for the station for operation on 98.1 MHz on September 27, 1949.

 On December 4, 1953, the FCC granted WCAU, Inc. a construction permit to relocate the station's transmitter and antenna to the Roxborough section of Philadelphia.
 The station's license was renewed by the FCC with the new facilities on October 19, 1954.
 The FCC granted a voluntary assignment of the station's license to Columbia Broadcasting System, Inc. on July 23, 1958.

 Until 1966, WCAU-FM simulcast the middle of the road music heard on AM 1210 WCAU.
 Along with other CBS FM stations, WCAU-FM began airing "The Young Sound," a prerecorded format of instrumental easy listening songs based on contemporary hits.